makdefense/makdefense-portfolio/Cyber Security 101/Cryptography/john-the-ripper-basics.md

 ## Reflection

-> This lab provided me with knowledge about
+> This lab provided me with knowledge about John the Ripper and how to crack different types of passwords using the program.